tibetan-nlp/annodoc/index.md

 T3  N 9 14  བླ་མ་
 A3a Number T3 Sing
 T5  V 16 19 འབུལ་
-A5b Args T5 nsubj,obj,iobj
-R1  obj Arg1:T1 Arg2:T5
+R1  arg2 Arg1:T1 Arg2:T5
-R2  iobj Arg1:T3 Arg2:T5
+R2  obl Arg1:T3 Arg2:T5
 ~~~
 > _(He) presented the letter to the lama._ (CT - Milarepa)

-Provided that the arguments that do appear
+Provided that the argument that does appear
-are annotated as `obj` and `iobj`, then it is not necessary to insert a zero
+is annotated as `arg2`, then it is not necessary to insert a zero
-element for the missing `nsubj`.
-It is understood that a three-place predicate must
+element for the missing `arg1`.
+It is understood that a two-place predicate must
-have an `nsubj` argument - therefore, a sentence with an `obj` and `iobj` must have
+have an `arg1` argument - therefore, a sentence with an `arg2` must have
-a missing `nsubj`.
-The same logic applies to the omission of `obj`.
-Provided `iobj` is present,
-then `obj` is inferred, since three-place predicates must also have an `nsubj` and
-an `obj`.

-Unfortunately, this reasoning does not allow us to distinguish
-between a saturated two-place predicate and a three-place predicate with
+a missing `arg1`.

-a missing `iobj`.
-Nor does it allow us to distinguish between a saturated
+This reasoning does not allow us to distinguish between a saturated
-one-place predicate and a two-place predicate with a missing `obj`.
-Finally,
+one-place predicate and a two-place predicate with a missing `arg2`.
-it does not allow us to determine how many arguments a verb has when none of
+Nor does it allow us to determine how many arguments a verb has when
-its arguments are overt.
+none of its arguments are overt.

-It is not yet known how often this situation will arise - that is, how often the
-same verbal lemma will occur with different numbers of arguments where the
-difference is sense-significant.
-One solution to this possible problem would be
-to introduce empty elements to hold the place of missing arguments and
-participate in the necessary dependency relations.
-Given that Tibetan's word-order is extremely flexible, it would be difficult to
-know where to put such empty elements, if one was inclined to use them.
-A simpler
-solution - and the one we adopt - is to attach an attribute to the verb that states
-what its core arguments are.
-Hover over any of the verbs in the
-examples on this page and you will see this attribute.
+In an earlier version of this documentation, we proposed to handle
+such difficulties by labeling each verb with its argument structure.
+However, doing so comes with problems of its own.
+It can be difficult,
+especially during the early days of our understanding, to distinguish
+between a required but missing argument and something that just isn't
+there, and forcing annotators to make this decision is bound to slow
+them down.
+Moreover, the gain made by doing so is not obvious, given that
+we have yet to identify verbs that occur in the same form with multiple
+argument structures.

+In light of these considerations, it makes most sense at this point to
+address argument structure at the level of the lemma - and perhaps later,
+at the level of word sense.
+Annotators are required to choose a lemma;
+for the moment, we assume that argument structure will be handled at this
+level, as and when it becomes necessary.

 #### Light verbs

 Like other languages of the region, Tibetan has a wealth of idiomatic light verb